unrays/unrays/READMEe.md

 **About me**

-- 🎓 In my third and final year of a Computer Science DEC-BAC at Cégep de Rimouski
+- 🎓 In my 5th session of a Computer Science DEC-BAC at Cégep de Rimouski

 - 🎹 Pianist with 11 years of classical training, graduate of the Conservatory of Rimouski